 - Keratoconus / Corneal Disease / Corneal Scarring / Herpes Zoster

 - Certain medications

 refractive surgical options

-In our consultation and examination, you will leave understanding the entire LASIK procedure from start to finish.
+In our consultation and examination, you'll feel confident in understanding the entire LASIK procedure from start to finish.
 If needed, we will place contact lenses on your eye to demonstrate how your reading and distance vision will be the following LASIK.
 This is especially important for those patients older than 40 who will soon need reading glasses.
 You may even be able to take these lenses home and see if you would be satisfied with the results.
 Some patients return and choose not to have the procedure.
 When that happens, we feel we have done our job.
-At Skowron Eyecare, we will take the extra time to consult with you to ensure you are a good LASIK candidate.
+At Skowron Eyecare, we will take the extra time to make sure you will be happy with your LASIK outcome.

 CONTACT LENS PROTOCOL:

 If you wear contact lenses, there are certain criteria that need to be met prior to LASIK.

 Wearing gas permeable lenses must be discontinued so the cornea can stabilize.
 It usually takes a month of stabilization per decade of wear.
 Gas permeable lenses act like braces on your teeth.
 Following the removal of braces, teeth shift for a while.
 The same thing happens to your cornea once you stop wearing gas permeable lenses.
 LASIK can not, and should not be performed until we are as certain that the eyes are stable.

 These lenses need to be off the eye for 1-2 weeks prior to surgery.

 - Minimizes flap complications (safest) by the use of the Intralase laser